tnewcomb20/meplan.github.io/README.md

   - Evaluate the ease of use and effectiveness of key features (homework planner, checklist, Google Calendar integration, and grade calculator).
   - Identify common usability issues and potential areas for improvement.

-### Scope and Focus
-- **Product/Service Scope:**
-  - Evaluate all key features of MePlan, including Homework Planner, Checklist, Google Calendar Integration, and Grade Calculator.
-- **Key Tasks:**
-  - Participants will be asked to create homework tasks, add checklist items, link Google Calendar, and calculate grades.

 ### Evaluation Methods
 - **Usability Testing:**
   - Conduct individual usability testing sessions with 10 participants( Willamette university students)
   - Sessions will last approximately 30 minutes.
-- **Heuristic Evaluation:**
-  - Conduct a heuristic evaluation with a team of usability experts to identify potential issues.
-- **Surveys/Questionnaires:**
-  - Administer post-test surveys to collect user feedback on overall satisfaction and user experience.

 ### Participants
 - **Recruitment:**